kubernetes/kops/docs/security_groups.md

 This is convenient for determining policy changes that need to be made when upgrading Kops.
 **Using Managed Security Groups will not output these differences, it is up to the user to track expected changes to policies.**

+NOTE:
-*NOTE: Currently Kops only supports using existing Security Groups for every instance group and Load Balancer in the Cluster, not a mix of existing and managed Security Groups.
+- *Currently Kops only supports using existing Security Groups for every instance group and Load Balancer in the Cluster, not a mix of existing and managed Security Groups.
 This is due to the lifecycle overrides being used to prevent creation of the Security Groups related resources.*
+- *Kops will still try to add necessary security group rules to the specified existing security group, despite that the name of field is "securityGroupOverride".*

 To do this first specify the Security Groups for the ELB (if you are using a LB) and Instance Groups
 Example: